 Bethel Interim Programs

 Bethel faculty members often teach interim courses in international settings.
 These classes are offered in a variety of subject areas.
 Courses vary from year to year.
 All students must have a minimum 2.2 grade point average and complete the Office of Off-Campus Programs/International Studies approval process.
-Open to any undergraduate grade level.
+Open to any undergraduate students, assuming prerequisites are met.

 Outside Interim Programs

 Several study abroad programs offer January Term courses in a variety of locations and subject matter.
 Information is available in the Office of Off-Campus Programs/International Studies.
-All students must meet Bethel's minimum standards (minimum 2.2 grade point average and clear disciplinary record) and complete the Office of Off-Campus Programs/International Studies approval process as well as the application process of their chosen program.
+All students must meet Bethel's minimum standards (minimum 2.2 grade point average and clear disciplinary record) and complete the Office of Off-Campus Programs/International Studies approval process as well as the application process of their chosen program including petitioning the coursework for transfer credit.

 All students must have a minimum 2.2 grade point average (or higher, depending on the program) and complete the standard study abroad approval process.
 Seniors must meet residency requirements.
 Contact the Office of Off-Campus Programs/International Studies for a complete list of summer options.